 Are you wearing a mask to keep other people’s cooties out of your nose?
 Or is wearing a mask when you have a cold or the flu a considerate thing to do, to protect others from your cooties?
 Below is a highly scientific explanation from the Journal of the American Medical Association (JAMA) of how breathing, coughing and sneezing affect everyone and everything in your vicinity.
 One hearty sneeze can travel up to 8 yards – 24 feet.
-See the JAMA website (link below) for more information.
+See the JAMA website (link below) for more information. [but note that non-symptomatic transmission is nonexistent, and coronavirus particles are smaller than masks can filter -rw]

 The current coronavirus disease 2019 (COVID-19) outbreak vividly demonstrates the burden that respiratory infectious diseases impose in an intimately connected world.
 Unprecedented containment and mitigation policies have been implemented in an effort to limit the spread of COVID-19, including travel restrictions, screening and testing of travelers, isolation and quarantine, and school closures.